rombrom/rombrom.com/src/posts/use-it-or-lose-it.md

 ---
+date: 2024-09-13
 tags: ["post", "ai", "llm", "artificial intelligence", "thoughts"]
 layout: post
-title: Lazy Brain Harmful or Just Efficient?
+title: "Use it or lose it: Why expertise is more valuable with AI"
 excerpt: If LLMs, like other technologies, are also extensions of man, ill they extend our brains' disposition towards laziness?
 ---